Doxuno

 CONFIDENTIAL INFORMATION

-"Confidential Information" means all non-public information of the Employer, including but not limited to: Client lists and contact details, proposal and pricing methodologies, proprietary financial models, strategic business development plans, and internal performance data of client engagements..
+"Confidential Information" means all non-public information of the Employer, including but not limited to: Client lists and contact details, proposal and pricing methodologies, proprietary financial models, strategic business development plans and internal performance data of client engagements..
 The Employee shall: (a) hold all Confidential Information in strict confidence during and after employment; (b) not disclose any Confidential Information to any third party without the Employer's prior written consent; and (c) use Confidential Information solely for the Employer's business purposes.
-Where Confidential Information constitutes personal information under the Protection of Personal Information Act 4 of 2013 (POPIA), the Employee shall additionally comply with POPIA's conditions for lawful processing.
-The Employee acknowledges that Confidential Information has been and will be developed at substantial cost to the Employer and is a material component of its competitive advantage.
+Where Confidential Information constitutes personal information under the Protection of Personal Information Act 4 of 2013 (POPIA), the Employee shall additionally comply with Chapter 3 of POPIA.
+The Employee acknowledges that the Confidential Information has been and will be developed at substantial cost to the Employer and is a material component of its competitive advantage — a protectable interest in the sense recognised by Sibex Engineering Services v Van Wyk 1991 (2) SA 482 (T).

 3.